-- Broker-dealers may use testimonials; however, IAs are prohibited from doing so. - An agent may share in a client's account; however, an IAR is prohibited from doing so. - Agents may not solicit orders for unregistered, non-exempt securities; however, they may accept unsolicited orders for these securities. - When an IA executes an agency cross transaction, one side of the trade must be unsolicited.

-- Front-running is considering the entry of a trade based on the knowledge of a pending large order, while insider trading is trading in advance of material, non-public information about an issuer of securities. - A sign of churning is the frequency of trades. - An agent may not execute personal trades in a security prior to his firm releasing a research report (trading ahead). - Agents are prohibited from stating that a security has been approved of by a regulator. - Broker-dealers may commingle customer cash, but must segregate customer securities. - In a principal transaction, an IA is buying or selling securities for its own account at its own risk. - An order memorandum (order ticket) contains the name of the security, the agent, whether the order was solicited, whether discretionary is being utilized, and the type of order. - IA's must have a written code of ethics that includes provisions for access persons of an IA. - An access person is an officer, director, or partner of an investment advisor, as well as any person who has access to non-public information regarding securities or advisory clients' information. - IAs must report an access person's personal holdings and securities transactions to the IA's chief compliance officer. - Access persons must submit a holdings report: - By no later than 10 days after becoming an access person, and the information must be current as of a date that's no more than 45 days prior to the date on which the person becomes an access person - Thereafter, a report must be submitted at least once each 12-month period on a date that's chosen by the IA, and the information must be current as of a date that's no more than 45 days prior to the date on which the report was submitted. - Access persons must also submit a transaction report: - By no later than 30 days after the end of each calendar quarter
+- Broker-dealers may use testimonials; however, IAs may not. - Agents may not solicit orders for unregistered, non-exempt securities; however, they may accept unsolicited orders for these securities. - When an IA executes an agency cross transaction, one side of the trade must be unsolicited. - Front-running is entering a trade based on the knowledge of a pending large order, while insider trading is trading in advance of material, non-public information about an issuer of securities. - A sign of churning is the frequency of trades. - An agent may not execute personal trades in a security prior to his firm releasing a research report (trading ahead). - Stating that a security has been approved of by a regulator is prohibited. - Broker-dealers may commingle customer cash, but must segregate customer securities. - In a principal transaction, an IA may be buying or selling securities for its own account at its own risk. - An order memorandum (order ticket) contains the name of the security, the agent, whether the order was solicited, whether discretionary is being utilized, and the type of order. - An agent is allowed to share directly or indirectly in the profits or losses in a customer's account IF she has the written authorization of her customer and the permission of her employing broker-dealer. - IA's must have a written code of ethics that includes provisions for access persons of an IA. - An access person is an officer, director, or partner of an investment advisor, as well as any person who has access to non-public information regarding securities or advisory clients' information. - IAs must report an access person's personal holdings and securities transactions to the IA's chief compliance officer. - Access persons must submit a holdings report: - By no later than 10 days after becoming an access person, and the information must be current as of a date that's no more than 45 days prior to the date on which the person becomes an access person - Thereafter, a report must be submitted at least once each 12-month period on a date that's chosen by the IA, and the information must be current as of a date that's no more than 45 days prior to the date on which the report was submitted. - Access persons must also submit a transaction report: - By no later than 30 days after the end of each calendar quarter